-It soon became clear that the route we had planned to cross the valley along was not possible and our farmer friend, for that was what he’d become, was saving us a long haul back the way we came.
+It soon became clear that the route we had planned to cross the valley along was not possible and our farmer friend, for that was what he’d become, was saving us a long haul back the way we'd come.
 Still on his donkey, laden with baskets of grass and farm implements, he trekked with us towards his village.

 As we neared a clearing, two old men wearing tan djellabas stood beside some brush.
 One set it alight and it burst into flames like the biblical burning bush.
 They hitched their loose robes to their waists, began to dance and bared their buttocks to the fire.
 Our friend shouted something that sounded scolding and the merriment stopped.
 Then he led us beyond his village where he showed us a safe place to camp.

 A crowd of children gathered to watch us unpack our bikes and set up camp.